Thursday, November 21, 2024

 In one of our most extensive interview, we discuss with Hamamoto-san at Kintoki-Con in Sacramento, some of the various aspects involved in designing characters, how he developed his own unique style, and his inspirations and American influences.

-T-ONO: You were at FanimeCon in San Jose a couple weeks ago, and now you are here in Sacramento at Kintoki-Con.
+T-ONO: You were at FanimeCon in San Jose a couple of weeks ago, and now you are here in Sacramento at Kintoki-Con.
 Have you enjoyed your visit so far in the United States or seen anything interesting?

 Ryusuke: Other than FanimeCon and Sacramento, I've been to the aquarium in Monterey.
 And with the help of the FanimeCon staff, I was able to check out an elementary school in San Jose and take some pictures of the classrooms for use in my later creations, so it was a really nice view spot.
-I walked around and took pictures of houses in the United States to use as reference.
+I walked around and took pictures of houses in the United States to use as a reference.
 It's been really fun and interesting going around Sacramento and everywhere else.

 T-ONO: We know you're currently working on a new project, so is some of these pictures that you've taken going to be used in your new project?